thedaviddias/bfdes.in/posts/property-based-testing.md

 We describe arrays as a [family](https://math.stackexchange.com/a/361530), and the primed elements belong to the permuted array.

-Here is one strategy to programmatically generate samples to verify the above:
+Here is one strategy to programmatically generate integer array samples to verify the above:

 * Progressively generate arrays of increasing size (up to a maximum)
-* Large arrays can encode more states (have high entropy), so we generate proportionately more
+* Large arrays encode exponentially more states, so generate more samples of these

+In fact an array of size `n` will encode `math.pow(10, n)` states.

 ```scala
 def arrays: Stream[Array[Int]] = {